-- registered permanent stay in Croatia, who have resided in Croatia continuously for at least 3 years until birth, are registered with the unemployment office and have health insurance. - Maternity care for the child: parents outside the labour system (due to, for example, retirement, incapacity, or studying) must have health insurance and five years' continuous residency (as a national or foreign citizen granted long-term residence or permanent stay in Croatia).
+- Maternity leave.
+All employed and self-employed parents are eligible, with payment dependent on insurance duration (see 'Payment, funding and taxation' above for more information). - Maternity exemption from work.
+Parents employed on a different employment basis (e.g., parents who are earning a second income on which contributions have been paid), farmers, and unemployed parents who meet the following conditions: they are Croatian nationals or foreigners granted long-term residence or permanent stay in Croatia, who have resided in Croatia continuously for at least 3 years until birth, are registered with the unemployment office and have health insurance. - Maternity care for the child.
+Parents outside the labour system (e.g., due to retirement, incapacity, or studying) must have health insurance and 5 years continuous residency (as a national or foreign citizen granted long-term residence or permanent stay in Croatia).